 Before you begin

-Having deployed Watchtower, Docker will now automatically pull and update all of your containers that exist within your docker and docker-compose ecosystem when a new container is released by the author.
+Having deployed Watchtower in the previous episodes of this series, Docker will now automatically pull and update all of your containers that exist within your docker and docker-compose ecosystem when a new container is released by the author.
 Unfortunately a downside of this is that your VPS attached storage can fill up quickly with old container images if you have a lot of containers that update fairly frequently.

 Docker has a fantastic 'prune' command to tell it to cleanup all unused docker containers but unfortunately this is not something that it does by itself so you need to login every now and then and tell it to.